nkarasiak/MuseoToolBox/README.md

 python3 -m pip install https://github.com/nkarasiak/museotoolbox/archive/develop.zip --user
 ```

-Feel free to remove the `--user` if you like to install the library for every user on the machine.
+Feel free to remove the `--user` if you like to install the library for every user on the machine or if some dependencies need root access.

 ## Who built Museo ToolBox ?